-The consolidated financial statements include the financial statements of the Company and its subsidiaries (collectively referred to as the "Group") for the year ended 31 December 2012.
+The consolidated financial statements include the financial statements of the Company and its subsidiaries (collectively referred to as the "Group") for the year ended 31 December 2013.
 The financial statements of the subsidiaries are prepared for the same reporting period as the Company, using consistent accounting policies.
-The results of subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.
-All intra-group balances, transactions, unrealised gains and losses resulting from intra-group transactions and dividends are eliminated on consideration in full.
+The results of subsidiaries are consolidated from the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.